wupdigital/SuitUp/README.md

 ## Introduction
 Easy to use and lightweight theme manager for iOS applications written in Swift with UIKit, but taking advantages of Objective-C reflection capabilities.

-Repository also contains an Example app, which helps you to define themes and styles on protocol oriented way.
+Repository also contains an Example app, which helps you to define themes and styles in a protocol oriented way.

 ![example](Example/freestyler.gif)